defSim/defSim/source/Introduction_to_defSim.rst

 criterium is satisfied.
 The process is visualized in the flow chart right of this text.

-The comprehensive way calls all of these modules in the background, but defSim is designed in such a way that a *modular* use of the package is easy and user-friendly.
+The unified way calls all of these modules in the background, but defSim is designed in such a way that a *modular* use of the package is easy and user-friendly.
 All modules take a networkx object as in- and output.
 Writing an extension is easy, since we can just use this networkx object to manipulate outside of one of the modules.
 Alternatively, it is also possible to write an extension within the defSim framework.
 Adding your own (published) extension to the defSim package is a great way to transparently share your code and attract attention to your work.

 Now, let’s turn to two of these examples.
 One in which we manipulate the networkx object, and one in which we write our own module-method.